Mudeungsan: History

 On 22 May 1972, Mudeungsan was designated as a provincial park.
-On 29 April 1974, the government notified a basic park plan (the 61st notification of Jeollanamdo).
+On 29 April 1974, the government notified a basic park plan (the 61st notification of South Jeolla Province).
 On 1 September 1987, the government installed the Mudeungsan Park Administrative Office.
 On 24 September 1998, the government established a comprehensive plan about conservation and use of Mudeungsan.
 On 7 December 2001, the government changed the basic park plan.
-On 24 December 2010, the city of Gwangju filed a petition to the minister of environment to designate Mudeungsan as a national park.
+On 24 December 2010, Gwangju filed a petition to the minister of environment to designate Mudeungsan as a national park.
 On 31 December 2012, Mudeungsan was designated as a national park.
 On 4 March 2013, the government installed Mudeungsan national park office and east office.
 On 3 December 2015, the government notified withdrawal of military bases.